gitkraken/vscode-gitlens/README.md

         - Provides a context menu on each stash with `Apply Stashed Changes` (confirmation required), `Delete Stashed Changes` (confirmation required), `Open All Changes`, `Open All Changes with Working Tree`, `Open Files`, `Open Revisions`, `Copy Commit Message to Clipboard`, `Compare with Selected`, `Select for Compare`, and `Refresh` commands
          - Provides a context menu on each stashed file with `Apply Changes`, `Open Changes`, `Open Changes with Working Tree`, `Open File`, `Open Revision`, `Open File in Remote`, and `Show File History` commands
       - Provides a context menu with `Stash Changes`, and `Refresh` commands

+    - `Tags` node — provides a list of tags
+      - Expand each tag to easily see its revision (commit) history
+        - Expand each revision (commit) to quickly see the set of files changed, complete with status indicators for adds, changes, renames, and deletes
+          - Provides a context menu on each revision (commit) with `Open Commit in Remote`, `Open All Changes`, `Open All Changes with Working Tree`, `Open Files`, `Open Revisions`, `Copy Commit ID to Clipboard`, `Copy Commit Message to Clipboard`, `Show Commit Details`, `Compare with Selected`, `Select for Compare`, `Rebase Commit (via Terminal)`, `Reset Commit (via Terminal)`, and `Refresh` commands
+           - Provides a context menu on each changed file with `Open Changes`, `Open Changes with Working Tree`, `Open File`, `Open Revision`, `Open File in Remote`, `Open Revision in Remote`, `Apply Changes`, and `Show Commit File Details` commands
+        - Provides a context menu on each tag with `Compare with Selected`, `Select for Compare`, and `Refresh` commands
+      - Provides a context menu with a `Refresh` command

   - `History View` - provides the revision history of the active file